 Classroom management and activity set-up

-Other people have the opposite problem and talk way too much.
-Jo Gakonga has a webinar on teacher talk and language grading (12 minutes).
 Elly Setterfield tells you how, when and how not to grade your language.
-Here are some ways to become aware of excessive TTT (teacher talking time) and what to do about it, including ways of making your lessons more student-centred – it’s an ELTchat summary from Sharon Noseley.
+Here are some ways to become aware of excessive TTT (teacher talking time) in an ELTchat transcript and summary from June 2018, including ways of making your lessons more student-centred.
 Here are other tips on getting the TTT/STT (student talking time) balance right.
 Finally, this is what the students hear when you speak too much/unnecessarily in class.

 Both of these will affect your ability to build rapport with students.
 Chris Ożóg offers more tips on how to increase your rapport in a 10-minute webinar.
 Cecilia Nobre offers useful tips on how to build rapport when you’re not John Keating from Dead Poet’s Society (though he does many of those things too!)

 Laura Patsko offers some general tips for a clear and useful whiteboard in the final section of her Whiteboard Wizardry blogpost.
 Peter at ELT Planning has a comprehensive guide to using the whiteboard with some very clear illustrations, including for classroom management.
-Anthony Schmidt also has examples of whiteboard use – there’s no commentary, but it’s interesting to reflect on which layouts are likely to be more or less useful to the students.

 Teaching receptive skills